saeen666/graph_vuln/devign_fix/README.md

 #### 3) Configure the project
 Verify you have the correct directory structure by matching with the ```"paths"``` in the configurations file ```configs.json```.
-The dataset related files that are generated are saved under those paths.
+The dataset-related files that are generated are saved under those paths.
 #### 4) Joern
 This step is only necessary for the **Create** task.
-Follow the instructions on [Joern's documentation page](https://joern.io/docs/) and install Joern's command line tools under ```'project'\joern\joern-cli\ ```.
+Follow the instructions on [Joern's documentation page](https://joern.io/docs/) and install Joern's command-line tools under ```'project'\joern\joern-cli\ ```.
 <br/>